duy-ha-dev/ASTRO_Missions/missions/tarence_vertical_exp/README.md

 # Hover Mission

-A simple mission that makes the drone take off to a specified height and fly upward to another certain height
+A simple mission that makes the drone take off to a specified height and fly upward to another certain height.
+Must instruct first altitude and second altitude; alt1 is starting altitude and alt2 is the end altitude.
+Must also give position 1, 2, or 3: these positions are spaced 10 yards apart and are predetermined according to the Vertical Experiment Flight Plan slide.

 ## Usage